 - From persons best able to assess academic and professional qualifications, including motivations and goals.

 - Admission Essay: 2 pages, double-spaced (500 words).
 Choose one of the essay options below.

-- Option 1: Describe your Public Relations career goals and plans for achieving these goals.
+- Option 1: Describe your career goals in political communication and plans for achieving these goals.

-- Option 2: Discuss the importance of public relations for business organizations, governments, non-profits, or advocacy groups to understand differing individual, cultural, international, and/or group points of view.
+- Option 2: Discuss the importance for political communication in electoral politics, governing, or social advocacy to understand differing individual, cultural, international, and/or group points-of-view.

 - Include your professional and educational history.